hyw208/gemini-cli-instructions/README.md

 ./clean.sh
 ```

-## Creating Custom Commands
+## Creating Custom Commands and Skills

+### For Gemini CLI

-To create a new custom command, you need to:
+To create a new custom command for Gemini CLI:

 1.  **Create a `.toml` file** in the `commands/` directory.
 This file defines the command's `description` and `prompt`.
 The `prompt` should execute your Python script.